benjisidi/saltmarsh/Tiresias.md

 # Grove timey wimey brainstorm
 - Time passes slower in the grove
 	- 1wk inside = 1yr outside, or something like that
-	- If this is the case, from Kolinth's point of view Tiresias left either like a week ago or many years ago
+	- If this is the case, from Kolinth's point of view Tiresias left a couple of weeks go
 - If you die in the grove, your spirit remains in the grove and you are reborn
 	- We don't know this yet, but outside of the grove this isn't true